-She holds an MFA in Sculpture from the School of the Art Institute of Chicago (SAIC) and a BFA in Painting from the Pennsylvania Academy of the Fine Arts (PAFA).
-Her art and community-based projects have been exhibited nationally, with recent solo shows at the Los Angeles Valley College Art Gallery, Blue Roof Studios, and the Mildred E. Mathias Botanical Garden at UCLA.
-She has received numerous awards and residencies, including the California Arts Council’s Individual Artist Fellowship, a Puffin Foundation Grant, a Foundation for Contemporary Arts Emergency Grant, and residencies at Blue Roof Studios and Fernland Studio.
-In 2025, she attended the Skowhegan School of Painting and Sculpture and has been selected as a 2026 Artist-in-Residence at the Jan van Eyck Academie.
+Alexandria holds an MFA in Sculpture from the School of the Art Institute of Chicago and a BFA in Painting from the Pennsylvania Academy of the Fine Arts.
+Her projects have been exhibited nationally, including solo shows at Los Angeles Valley College Art Gallery (2024), Blue Roof Studios (2023), and UCLA’s Mildred E. Mathias Botanical Garden (2021).
+Her work has been supported by the California Arts Council, the Puffin Foundation, and the Foundation for Contemporary Arts.

 In 2020, Alexandria founded the Center for Plants & Culture, a BIPOC-centered educational platform (plantsandculture.org, @plant.and.culture).
 The initiative examines how politics, economics, and culture are shaped by plants, highlighting underrepresented narratives and histories often excluded from Western botanical discourse.